-and KrCl laser (bilayer thickness 64.77 nm, f = 0.439) has shown higher degrees of instabilities.
-Such observations have found to have close relationships with the elastic properties and f-factors of the component film material as discussed by Sridhar et al. We have computed the elastic coefficient α for the Gd2O3/SiO2 bilayer system by considering some published elastic coefficients for these materials for our present substrate temperatures [43].
-By taking elastic moduli of Gd2O3 and SiO2 as 140.6 and 73.61 GPa, respectively for the substrate temperature conditions of 70 °C, the α value can be computed as 0.312 using Eq.
+We have computed the elastic coefficient α for the Gd2O3/ SiO2 bilayer system by considering some published elastic coefficients for these materials for our present substrate temperature values [48].
+By taking elastic moduli of Gd2O3 and SiO2 as 140.6 and 73.61 GPa respectively for the substrate temperature conditions of 70 °C, the α value can be computed as 0.312 using the Eq.
 (1).
 The critical value α_c of different multilayer system have been evaluated by using appropriate bilayer thicknesses (f-factors) from the refractive index values of the film material involved in the structure.
-The dispersive refractive index values for Gd2O3 and SiO2 are depicted in Fig. 10.
-We have plotted the critical α{c} versus wavelength of Gd2O3/SiO2 system and noticed a dispersive behaviour as it can be seen from Fig. 11.
-The computed α value (= 0.312) has been plotted as a straight line in this graph.
-It is interesting to see that the multilayers meant for ArF laser (193 nm) and KrCl laser (222 nm) wavelength have critical α_c values greater than the α value (=0.312) for the quarterwave Gd2O3/SiO2 multilayer systems.
-In spectral measurements also multilayers belong to these wavelength have depicted most instabilities.
-However, one of the contrasts that is observed in this analysis that the multilayers belonging to ArF laser (193 nm) should have had instability factors higher than the KrCl laser
+The dispersive refractive index values for Gd2O3 and SiO2 are depicted in Fig. 8.
+We have plotted the critical α_c versus wavelength of Gd2O3/SiO2 system and noticed a dispersive behaviour as it can be seen from Fig. 9.
+The computed α value (=0.312) has been plotted as a straight line in this graph.
+It is interesting to see that the multilayers meant for ArF laser (193 nm) and KrCl laser (222 nm) wavelength have critical α_c values greater than the α value (=0.312) for the periodic quarterwave Gd2O3/SiO2 multilayer systems.
+In spectral measurements also multilayers belong to these wavelengths have demonstrated strong instabilities.
+However, one of the contrasts that is observed in this analysis that the multilayers belonging to ArF laser (193 nm) should have had instability factors higher than the KrF laser (222 nm) mirrors, because of relatively more deviations in the elastic coefficients.
+Whereas the experimental spectral measurements have shown less instability in ArF laser reflectors than the KrCl laser multilayers.
+This may now be accountable to the total number of layers, which are different in these multilayer structures.

-Fig. 10.
-Experimental spectral refractive profiles of $Gd_2O_3(n_H)$ and $SiO_2(n_L)$ optical films deposited through reactive electron beam deposition technique.
+Fig. 8.
+Experimental spectral refractive index profiles of Gd_2O_3 (n_H) and SiO_2 (n_L) optical films deposited using reactive electron beam deposition technique.